 timing is everything

 Don’t expect to be outdoors for hours at a time.
 It’s ok to keep your outdoor sessions limited, even if means going out in short bursts.
 Take frequent breaks, especially when the temperature dips.
-Yes, you may spend longer getting ready to get outside than actually playing outside, but you can still chalk it up to a WIN.
+Yes, you may spend longer getting ready to get outside than actually playing outside, but you can still chalk it up as a WIN.

 Choose an active activity that keeps your blood pumping.
 Snowshoeing, cross country skiing, sledding, skating, nature walks — these are great activities to help maintain your core temperature.
 Just make sure you don’t overdress — You want to avoid sweating too much since wet clothes will promote heat loss.
 (This is where layers come into play!)

 Have a thermos of hot chocolate at the ready!